 Support IPS team in defining and refining project workflows and best practices.

 Bachelor’s Degree, certifications in instructional design or related field preferred.

 Experience working with state of the art digital content creation tools, other educational technology tools, and multiple learning management systems.

-At least one year of hands-on experience creating, editing, and launching instructional content in multiple platforms.
+Three to five years of hands-on experience creating, editing, and launching instructional content in multiple platforms.

 Familiarity with instructional design models and educational media production cycles.

 Experience collaborating with others to scope, develop, and deliver online learning experiences.

 Working knowledge of the online/hybrid instructional space, including online teaching and learning, open courses and mixed modalities.